Pine Ridge (Hartley)

-The Hartleys have owned this remarkable property for 37 years.
-The forest contains some trees that are estimated to be up to 215 years old!
+Sitting along the Hogsback Esker (Omemee Esker) just west of Pigeon River, this 44-acre property contains some trees that are estimated to be up to 215 years old!

-Pine Ridge sits at a pinch point along a north-south wildlife corridor.
-A critical pathway in an otherwise fragmented landscape.
-Many species at risk are found in this area and benefit from this property’s connection to surrounding natural areas, and a county protected forest.
+Pine Ridge sits at a pinch point along a north-south wildlife corridor – a critical pathway in an otherwise fragmented landscape.
+Many species at risk are found in this area and benefit from this property’s connection to surrounding natural areas, which includes a county-protected forest.

-The property is covered by forest and contains vegetation types that are underrepresented locally.
-It contains musclewood trees, an uncommon discovery as this species does not usually live this far north.
-It is likely that the area’s sheltered valleys have created a microclimate in which these trees were able to survive.
+The property is covered by forest and contains vegetation types that are rare to find in the local region.
+For example, it is unusual to find Musclewood trees this far north, but it is likely that the area’s sheltered valleys have created a microclimate in which these trees, and other locally underrepresented species, are able to survive.

-There is a small man-made pond on the property, as well as a small abandoned agricultural pasture and a residence with a small barn.
-The land was used as a hobby cattle farm in the past and has been home to a small maple syrup business.
+A small man-made pond lies on the property, as well as a small abandoned agricultural pasture and a residence with a small barn.
+In the past, the land was used as both a hobby cattle farm and a small maple syrup business.